One unit of credit equals four semester hours.

 Open only to those preparing to teach in grades 6 through 12.
-Full-day assignment to a public school for 10 weeks (two courses) or 15 weeks (three courses).
+Full-day assignment to a public school for 15 weeks.
 Attendance at seminar sessions is required.
-Beginning fall 2014, SEC 455 will only be offered as three courses with a 15-week placement.
 Prerequisite: SEC 450 or subject department equivalent.
 Pass/No Pass grading.

 SEC 457 Student Teaching in Special Fields

 Open only to those preparing to teach in grades kindergarten through 12 in a special subject area for a minimum of 15 weeks.
-Full-day assignments in two settings (elementary/middle and high school) each for a 7-8 week period.
+Full-day assignments in two settings (elementary/middle and high school) each for a seven- to eight-week period.
 Attendance at seminar sessions is required.
-Beginning fall 2014, SEC 457 will only be offered as three courses with a 15-week placement.
 Prerequisite: SEC 450 or subject department equivalent.
 Pass/No Pass grading.

 SEC 463 Natural Science: Special Methods

 A consideration of curricular design, lab materials, textbook evaluations and general pedagogical principles as applied to the teaching of natural science.
 The main product of this course is a unit plan that aligns with the National Science Education Standards.
 For students pursuing the science education minor, SEC 463 may be substituted for EDU 327.
 See Prerequisites.
 Prerequisites: SEC 300, SEC 310 or consent of the instructor.
 Fall Term.

 An individually designed course under the supervision of a faculty member in the Department of Education.